irrehaare/social-network-post-service/README.md

 2. No side effects.

 ## Personal comments
 There is a number of practices where the best approach is heavily disputed in the programming industry.
-Let me explain my choices for this microservice
+When working with a team I always follow agreed guidelines with no regard for my personal preferences.
+Let me explain my choices for this microservice.
 ### REST API path - plural vs singular
 I've decided to name the api as /api/v1/social-network-posts (plural) as I agree that it's supposed to contain a number of posts and GET method without specific id will provide all posts (also plural).